Vaccination and Booster Clinics Returning to Campus

 Tuesday, Feb.
 22, Noon - 3 P.M., Milo Bail Student Center (MBSC) Ballroom

 Plan For Your Vaccination

 - No registration is required.
-Visit the DCHD COVID-19 website to learn more about the vaccination process.
+Visit the DCHD COVID-19 website to learn more about the vaccination process and requirements.

 Those receiving their first dose at one of the mobile vaccination clinics will need to receive their second dose of the Pfizer vaccine three weeks later at any COVID-19 vaccination location in the community.

 Interested in receiving the Pfizer booster?
 Please visit the Centers for Disease Control (CDC) website for information regarding booster vaccinations.

 We understand that accidents happen and you may have misplaced or lost your COViD-19 vaccination card.
 If you need a replacement, here are instructions provided by the Douglas County Health Department:

 You can request a replacement vaccination card online through the DCHD website and by clicking here.
 If you do not have access to a computer, please call the Info Line at 402.444.3400 for assistance.